What is the purpose of this coin?

 A challenge coin made of ceramic has any restrictions?
 Yes!
 The ceramic challenge coin's center can only be altered.
 All ceramic challenge coins are manufactured by hand, and the picture is applied to the chip using heat.

 3D on either the front or back

 The number of raised or recessed regions on the surface of a coin.
 There are two metal planes in the 2D coin.
-A raised level protrudes on the coin’s surface, and a recessed level is a little lower.
+On the surface of the coin, a raised level protrudes, and a recessed level is a little lower.
 On the surface of a 2D coin, there is a distinct and noticeable contrast between the two levels.
 The coin's recessed section receives an even coat of paint, perfectly confining the color fills.
 A 3D coin, on the other hand, makes the most of virtually endless levels, enabling us to slope and curve the edges between levels of raised and recessed sections on a coin.
 A 3D coin can have rounded edges, beveled edges, and a variety of various textures.